kanonji/CcDefaultOrder/README.md

-# Cc Default Order
+# Default Order Plugin for CandyCane

-Set default order on the issues view. `sort:Priority.position/direction:desc` is hardcoded for default order currently.
+Set default order on the issues view.
+Your CandyCane users can choose column and `DSSC/ASC` on `my/account` page.